Proactive Conversational Assistant for a Procedural Manual Task based on Audio and IMU: Method

 \subsection{Conversational Assistant}

-Conversational assistance is provided by a language model which is prompted each time an activity is recognized or the user has a comment or a question.
-The prompt contains a description of the procedural task the user is performing, in addition to the most five most recent dialogues form the conversation history.
+Conversational assistance is provided by a language model which is prompted each time an activity is recognized, the user has a comment or a question, or a timer for a time-sensitive step elapses.
+The prompt contains a description of the procedural task the user is performing, some helpful information from an orchestrator, and the five most recent dialogues from the conversation history.
 Older dialogues are omitted to limit the prompt size so that the delay during inference is minimal.
-In addition to dialogues from the assistant and the user, this conversation history also contains activities recognized by the activity recognizer as if it were being spoken by a speaker named $Wearable$.
-The response generated by the language model is appended to the conversation history and is communicated to the user after converting it to speech.
 If there is nothing informative to be conveyed, the language model is expected to produce an empty response.

-A task-specific rule-based step tracker maintains counters for each recognized activity to determine which step the user is on, and provides this step information along with a suggested message to the language model in the prompt.
-The step tracker also identifies mistakes and suggests corrective messages.
-If there is no informative message to be conveyed, the step tracker does not suggest a message.
-An example prompt to the language model is provided in Appendix \ref{appendixA}.
-In addition, the step tracker classifies assistant-generated messages as key instructions, mistake corrections, answers and miscellaneous, which is useful for calculating the evaluation metric described in \ref{sec: metrics}.